ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 #### Defined behavior

 - a target implementaion should cover the most of QSPI frame format (some targets might not provide the flexibility for setting all frame parameters)
 - command transfer - a target might provide additional API for sending device specific commands.
-In case it does not, it can be implemented via read/write functions
+In case it does not, it can be implemented via read/write functions (this is target/driver dependent)

 #### Undefined behavior